Loading

 Marin City (pop. ~3,000) holds 44% of Marin County's subsidized housing on 0.1% of its land.
 Residents arguing over-concentration is not NIMBY — it is a legitimate equity claim.

-Community Sentinel — Intra-Community Opposition Detected
+Community risk review — Intra-Community Opposition Detected

 Opposition originated from Black residents of the affected community, not adjacent wealthy neighborhoods.
 Developer language (“communists”) documented in public record — accelerating backlash.